unyt-org/uix/docs/manual/02 Imports and Synchronization.md

 This is accomplished with DATEX exchange between the frontend and backend endpoints.

 Modules from the common directory can be imported from both the backend and frontend.
+> [!NOTE]
-*The exports from common modules don't share a state between the backend and frontend endpoints, every module is initialized individually on each endpoint.*
+> Common modules allow the usage of the *same source code* for the backend and frontend, but they do not share a state between the backend and frontend endpoints: Every module is initialized individually on each endpoint.
+>
+> A shared module state is only possible with *backend modules* imported from the backend and frontend.

 **Cross-Realm Import Example**: